omahs/web3-onboard/docs/src/routes/faq/faq.md

 3. Do I need an API key?

     No you don’t need an API key to use web3-onboard.
-The optional addition of an API key allows access to transaction notifications and gas estimates from Blocknative.
-You can get one here
+The optional addition of an API key allows access to transaction notifications and more frequent gas estimates from Blocknative.
+You can [get one here](https://explorer.blocknative.com/account)

 4. Which frameworks does web3-onboard support?